ZiggyFloydLee/FIN337-FinalProject-Team12/README.md

 ## Research Question

 1. Broad Question:
-Our project focuses on the overall effectiveness and efficiency of different methods for companies to access public capital markets.
-Specifically, the debate might focus on understanding which method of going public provides the best long-term value for companies and investors, considering the recent surge in popularity of SPACs relative to the traditional IPO route.
+Our project aims to evaluate the effectiveness and efficiency of SPACs versus IPOs in accessing public capital markets, focusing on which method delivers better long-term value for companies and investors, especially given the recent surge in SPACs' popularity.

 Specific Research Question:
 - Performance Comparison: How do the long-term financial performances of companies that go public via SPACs compare to those that conduct traditional IPOs?